daniele821/nvim-config/README.md

 - transition from neovim 0.9.5 to 0.10.0:
     - [ ] add toggle for inlay hints
     - [x] remove now default lsp mapping, like `K`, `[d`, `]d`, ...
-    - [ ] consider switching to builtin commenting system (some features may be missing, though!)
+    - [x] consider switching to builtin commenting system
     - [x] see how to deal with E325 (multiple programs opening the same file)
     - [ ] try out lualine progress replacement for fidget
     - check all plugins for possible changes